Hospice & Palliative Care in Catawba County

 What is Hospice Care?

-Palliative care is an additional layer of support that complements your current treatment.
-The palliative care team collaborates with your existing healthcare providers to tailor care plans focused on improving your quality of life and supporting your family.
+Palliative care works as an additional layer of support alongside your existing medical care.
+Our team collaborates with your current healthcare providers to create a comprehensive care plan focused on improving your quality of life and supporting your family’s needs.